Methylmalonic Acidemia

 Pharmacological Prevention

-- Use of carnitine supplements to enhance excretion of toxic metabolites.
+Carnitine supplementation to facilitate excretion of toxic metabolites.

 Non-pharmacological Prevention

-- Dietary restriction of protein intake to limit precursor amino acids.
+Dietary protein restriction to limit precursor amino acids that increase methylmalonic acid production.

-- Avoidance of fasting to prevent catabolic states.
+Avoidance of fasting to prevent catabolic states triggering metabolic crises.

 Outcome & Complications